 Vitamin B12 levels also decline with age, but largely due to decreasing ability to absorb it rather than dietary deficiency.
 B12 is in fish, meat, eggs and milk.
-B12, together with vitamin B6, folate (from greens) and, to a lesser extent B2, B3 and zinc are all vital for a process called methylation that lies at the heart of how viruses replicate.
+B12, together with vitamin B6, folate (from greens) and, to a lesser extent B2, B3 and What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress… are all vital for a process called Methylation is what occurs when the body takes one substance and turns it into another, so that it can be detoxified and excreted from the… that lies at the heart of how viruses replicate.
 Viral genes have to be inserted into a cell’s DNA and vaccines too, mimicking the viruses takeover bid, put a stress on methylation processes which uses up B vitamins, potentially promoting increased need and the risk of deficiency.
 Much like vitamin C needs go up when you’re fighting a viral infection, we cannot assume that a ‘well balanced diet’ does give you what you need when you’re under attack.

-Low levels of vitamin B12 are associated with increased blood clotting12 and raised blood levels of the amino acid homocysteine - a marker for faulty methylation - has long been linked with an increased risk of Alzheimer’s and heart disease.
+Low levels of vitamin B12 are associated with increased blood clotting12 and raised blood levels of the amino acid Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… – a marker for faulty methylation – has long been linked with an increased risk of Alzheimer’s and heart disease.
 Recent research has found it also predicts the degree of lung damage in those with severe covid13and the risk of death14.
 Homocysteine levels, which tend to rise as we get older, are rarely tracked by doctors because the only way to lower levels is with very high doses of B vitamins.

 So, could it be that the increased risk with age is more a function of a lack of vitamins B, C and D made worse by increasing prescription of antacids (PPI drugs) which make it harder to absorb B12 from food hence promoting deficiency?15 Most people over 70 are on at least five prescription drugs which lower or block the body’s ability to absorb vitamins.

 Supporting the idea that raised homocysteine is a factor in covid damage is the fact that many of the classic symptoms of long covid mirror symptoms of faulty methylation and B12 deficiency16.
 These include strange sensations, numbness, or tingling in the hands, legs, or feet, difficulty walking (staggering, balance problems), anaemia, a swollen, inflamed tongue, difficulty thinking and reasoning (cognitive difficulties), or memory loss, weakness and fatigue.
 It’s required for healthy red blood cells so a lack leads to fewer red blood cells, leading to poorer oxygenation and breathing difficulties.
-A study giving vitamin B12 (500mcg) with vitamin D (1000iu) and magnesium (150mg) resulted in less deterioration in older covid patients.17
+A study giving vitamin B12 (500mcg) with vitamin D (1000iu) and What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous… (150mg) resulted in less deterioration in older covid patients.17

 The B12 link with clots and coagulation